originalworks/protocol-core/aws/owen-infra/README.md

 # 3. HOW TO USE IT TO SEND DDEX MESSAGES

 After deploying and configuring your stack, and after assigning the correct roles to your sEOA, you can begin sending DDEX messages.
-Upload each message (in its own folder) to the `ddex-messages-prod bucket`.
+Upload each message (in its own folder) to the `ddex-messages-prod` bucket.
-Make sure each folder includes a trigger file as described earlier in `Trigger file`.
+Make sure each folder includes a trigger file as described earlier in `Trigger file` section.

 You can monitor processing progress in the DynamoDB table (default name: `DdexMessageStatusProd`).